uclaacm/hackschool-f20/session-3-dom-api/README.md

 kidding...
 I don't have one).
 So you would have to type it in the console again.
 Frustrating... no... actually we don't need to.

-Let's create a JavaScript file and name it `script.js`.
+Let's create a JavaScript file under the same folder that holds `index.html` and name it `script.js`.
 Inside, we will put a line of simple JavaScript:

 ```js
 console.log("If you see this in browser, that means our script is running.");
 ```

 To use this JavaScript code file in our webpage, we need to link it to our HTML.
-Here we introduce a new HTML tag called `<script>`:
+Here, we introduce a new HTML tag called `<script>`:

 ```html
 <body>